Muqsit/InvMenu/README.md

 InvMenu supports creating a GUI out of any king of inventory that can be created by extending it's `BaseFakeInventory` class.

 ### Creating an InvMenu instance
 `InvMenu::create($inventory_class)` creates a new instance of InvMenu. `$inventory_class` should be a path to an inventory class extending InvMenu's `BaseFakeInventory` class.
-InvMenu ships with 3 inventory classes by default: `ChestInventory`, `DoubleChestInventory` and `HopperInventory`.
+InvMenu comes with 3 inventory classes by default: `ChestInventory`, `DoubleChestInventory` and `HopperInventory`.
 The path to these inventory classes can either be accessed by specifying the path to the inventory class or by the constants `InvMenu::TYPE_CHEST`, `InvMenu::TYPE_DOUBLE_CHEST` and `InvMenu::TYPE_HOPPER`.

 ```php
 $menu = InvMenu::create(InvMenu::TYPE_CHEST);